Lori Trahan: 2018

 In October 2017, Trahan announced her candidacy for the 2018 election to succeed retiring U.S. representative Niki Tsongas.
-Tsongas had succeeded Trahan's former boss, Meehan, in a 2007 special election (the district was renumbered as the 3rd district after the 2010 census).
+Tsongas succeeded Representative Jim McGovern, in what was formerly the 2nd district in the state, and would later become the 3rd district.
+McGovern continues to serve in the 2nd district.

-In September 2018, Trahan won the Democratic primary election, the real contest in this heavily Democratic district, narrowly defeating Daniel Koh, the former chief of staff to Boston mayor Marty Walsh, in a field of 10 candidates.
+In September 2018, Trahan won the Democratic primary election, the key race in the heavily Democratic district.
+She narrowly defeating Daniel Koh, the former chief of staff to Boston mayor Marty Walsh, in a field of ten candidates.
 The victory was upheld after a recount.
 In the November general election, Trahan defeated the Republican nominee, Rick Green, with 62% of the vote.

 2020

 Trahan was reelected with 97% of the vote in 2020, running unopposed.

 2022

 In 2022, Trahan was reelected with 63.6% of the vote, defeating Republican challenger Dean Tran.

 2024

 In 2024, Trahan was reelected unopposed with 97.5% of the vote.